top of page

 There is some controversy about Philip's life and death.

-Eusebius, an early church historian, gives a background of Phillip.
+Eusebius, an early church historian, presents background on Philip.

 Philip's life is revealed in Wikipedia.